-Fig. 1.19: Context switching using stack pointer swapping.
+Fig. 1.20: Context switching using stack pointer swapping.

-- 1. When a trigger for context switching occurs (the trigger is a timer interrupt), the CPU saves the exception stack frame onto the Task1 stack using the PSP stack pointer and enters the timer's interrupt handler. - 2.
-The remaining eight registers (R4-R11) are saved the onto the Task1 stack.
+- 2. The remaining eight registers (R4-R11) are saved the onto the Task1 stack.
 The context switcher saves the current PSP into the Task1 TCB. - 3.
 The context switcher determines which task should run next.
 The scheduler considers the round-robin scheduling policy to make this decision. - 4.
 The context switcher retrieves the SP of Task2 from the Task2 TCB and saves it into the PSP register.
 The PSP now points to the stack where the context of Task2 is saved. - 5.
 The eight registers (R4-R11) of Task2 are popped from stack. - 6.
 The timer handler exits; hence, the de-stacking operation performed by the CPU retrieves the exception frame from the Task2 stack.
-As the PC of Task2 is part of its exception frame, the CPU returns to Task2
+As the PC of Task2 is part of its exception frame, the CPU returns to Task2 pTCB[current_task].sp = (unsigned int) get_PSP();

-Figure 1.20 shows the chronology of the stack pointer when a context switch happens between Task1 and Task2.
+Figure 1.21 shows the chronology of the stack pointer when a context switch happens between Task1 and Task2.
 The following code presents the function that implements the context switcher: